abir739/abir739/README.md

 Software Engineer
 -----------------

 A highly motivated Software Engineer with 2 years of professional experience specializing in building interactive web and mobile applications.
-Proficient in Flutter, React, Angular, and modern frontend technologies.
+Proficient in Flutter, JavaScript, ReactJS, Angular, and modern frontend technologies.

 * 🌍  I'm based in Tunisie
 * 🖥️  See my portfolio at https://abir739.github.io/Portfolio_Website/